kaledgar/RedditImageDownloader/README.md

 requests~=2.31.0
 ```

  - Create a [`Reddit API`](https://www.reddit.com/dev/api/) and obtain the necessary credentials, such as the client ID, client secret, username, password, and user agent.
-Store these credentials in a JSON file.
+Store these credentials in a JSON file `user_credentials.json`

 ```json
 {